-Ivermectin, Mebendazole, Metformin, High-Dose Vitamin C, Vitamin D, Curcumin, Diet/Lifestyle, and Standard Therapies for Non-BRCA-Mutated Stage 4 Prostate Cancer: A Simulated Double-Blind Randomized Controlled Trial
+AI Predicts Ivermectin, Mebendazole, Metformin, High-Dose Vitamin C, Hyperthermia and More for Stage 4 Prostate Cancer (2025): A Simulated Randomized Controlled Trial

 Abstract